 Codos > A budget-friendly option that comes with a starter kit for 8 coat lengths.

-Wahl Arco > A popular midi size model complete with a starter kit for 9 coat lengths.
+Wahl Harmony > A powerful midi trimmer with a starter kit for 9 coat lengths.

 What blades are best for the Poodle coat?

 Check what type your clipper is first.
 If you have an A5 model clipper in any brand, almost every blade we sell will fit on your clipper, no matter what brand your clipper is, or what brand the blade is.
 You can then mix and match to suit your needs, so an Andis blade can go on a Wahl clipper, a Geib blade on an Andis clipper, a Wahl comb attachment on an Andis blade and so on.

 The most popular clipper blades for the Poodle coat depend on the look you want to achieve.
 The 10 (and the 15 if you don’t have trimmers) – and body lengths 3, 4, 5 and 7 - are the most popular blades.
 There are longer (and shorter) options available also.

 Keep in mind there are two ways to achieve longer coat lengths with clippers.
 Either with a longer blade, or by clipping a comb attachment on a short blade.